 November 8, 2019Subcontractors & Tradesmen

 As a tradie, writing up quotes is essential to keeping up your workflow.
-However, writing up costs and summing up quotes is incredibly time-consuming and is almost another job in itself.
+However, writing up costs and summing them up is incredibly time-consuming and is almost another job in itself.

-The trick to making your trades business run smoothly is to be able to generate a quote more efficiently and win more jobs with that quote.
+The trick to making your business run smoothly is to be able to generate a quote more efficiently and win more jobs.

 So here are some tips and tricks to get your quotes to become more effective.